KxSystems/docs/docs/wp/rt-tick/index.md

 ### Understanding the code in `r.q`

-To help you modify `r.q` to create your own custom RTS, this section explains its inner workings.
+To help you modify `r.q` to create your own custom RTE, this section explains its inner workings.
 This script starts out with the following:

 ```q
 if[not "w"=first string .z.o;system "sleep 1"];